Observatory

 • Telescope: Sky-Watcher BK2001P

-• Main camera: ASI ZWO 6200MM Pro
+• Main Camera: ASI ZWO 6200MM Pro

-• Guide camera: QHY QHY5
+• Guide Camera: QHY QHY5

-• Guide scope: SV106 Guide Scope 50mm (Helical Focuser)
+• Guide Scope: SV106 Guide Scope 50mm (Helical Focuser)

-Compact telescope for guiding during long exposures.
+A compact telescope for guiding during long-exposure imaging.

 • Focuser: ZWO EAF

-Electronic focuser for precise focus adjustment.
+An electronic focuser providing precise focus adjustment.

-• Filter wheel: ZWO EFW 8x31mm
+• Filter Wheel: ZWO EFW 8x31mm

-Universal filter wheel for working with various spectral ranges.
+A versatile filter wheel for working with various spectral ranges.

 • Filters: ZWO L, R, G, B, Ha, OIII, SII (1.25")

-• Coma corrector: Baader 2" Mark III MPCC
+• Coma Corrector: Baader 2" Mark III MPCC

 Eliminates optical distortions, ensuring image sharpness.

-Photos and data
+Photos and Data

-A special section of the site presents <photosLink>photos</photosLink> of <objectsLink>deep-sky objects</objectsLink>.
-For each object, detailed parameters and characteristics are available, such as distance, size, spectral data, and much more.
+A dedicated section of the site presents photos of captured deep-sky objects.
+Detailed parameters and characteristics are available for each object, such as distance, size, spectral data, and much more.
 These materials can be useful for both beginner astronomers and professionals.

 PhotoDateFramesExposureLRGBHOSN